lucasfurno/docs_en/edge-functions/index.md

 Create your custom functions or use any of the existing ones provided by azion, both for Edge Application or Edge Firewall.
 The languages currently supported by the platform are **Lua and JavaScript**.

-Edge Functions run in the treatment of the request, the Azion Edge Platform provides a Rules Engine model that can trigger the execution of the Edge Functions code according to the treatment phases.
+Edge Functions run in the treatment of the request, and the Azion Edge Computing Platform provides a Rules Engine model that can trigger the execution of the Edge Functions code according to the treatment phases.

 The language-specific Runtime provides a programming interface for interacting and manipulating Request and Response objects to implement the necessary logic.